Jay Walker Signs New Television Deal for "Jay Walker: PRIMETIME" Ahead of 2026 Launch

 Series to debut on WFOX Jacksonville January 3, with nationwide daily launch on REVIVE beginning February 17, 2026

 NASHVILLE, Tenn., Dec.
-12, 2025 /PRNewswire/ -- Media entrepreneur and television host Jay Walker has inked a major deal to host his upcoming television series, "Jay Walker: PRIMETIME," a new program built for broadcast visibility and national scale.
+13, 2025 /PRNewswire-HISPANIC PR WIRE/ -- Media entrepreneur and television host Jay Walker has inked a major deal to host his upcoming television series, "Jay Walker: PRIMETIME," a new program built for broadcast visibility and national scale.
 With pre-production already underway, the series is preparing for its first on-air rollout with an initial television debut in Jacksonville, Florida, followed by a nationwide daily launch on REVIVE in February.

 Jay Walker: PRIMETIME will make its television debut on WFOX (CMG Jacksonville) on Saturday, Jan.
 3, 2026, airing two brand-new, first-run episodes back-to-back at 5:00 p.m.
 ET and 5:30 p.m.
 ET.
 The Jacksonville broadcast marks the first confirmed market airing for the series and introduces viewers to a fast-paced format that blends culture, commentary, and real-life conversation.